Why Choose OHIO’s Online Master of Social Work?

 The Master of Social Work program is accredited by the Council on Social Work Education (CSWE).
 This esteemed designation means the program meets national standards in curriculum.
 CSWE’s Commission on Accreditation is recognized as the sole accrediting agency for social work education in the United States and its territories.
-Ohio University is also regionally accredited by the Higher Learning Commission, one of six regional accreditors in the United States.
+Ohio University is also accredited by the Higher Learning Commission.

 Ohio University is praised for professor accessibility by The Princeton Review, and we’re recognized by Peterson’s Competitive Colleges for academic quality and value.